Verpous/mscripts/README.md

 mup will:

-1. Download my movies and shows lists from IMDb as CSVs, and place these CSVs in the movies directory under the names 'movies.csv', 'shows.csv'
+1. Download my movies and shows lists from IMDb as CSVs, and place these CSVs in the movies directory under the names "movies.csv", "shows.csv"
-2. Run mfetch to download additional data, producing two JSONs (also in the movies directory): 'movies.json' and 'shows.json'
+2. Run mfetch to download additional data, producing two JSONs (also in the movies directory): "movies.json" and "shows.json"
-3. Create four directories in the movies directory for me named 'movies', 'shows', 'all', and 'rated'.
+3. Create four directories in the movies directory for me named "movies", "shows", "all", and "rated".
 These are my categories.
-Each of these directories includes mprint output for every crew type in files named: 'cast.txt', 'director.txt', 'writer.txt', etc. The 'movies' category includes only people who were in movies.
-The 'shows' directory is only for people from the shows.
-The 'all' category is for movies and shows combined.
-The 'rated' category includes everyone but only from movies/shows that I've rated
+Each of these directories includes mprint output for every crew type in files named: "cast.txt", "director.txt", "writer.txt", etc. The "movies" category includes only people who were in movies.
+The "shows" directory is only for people from the shows.
+The "all" category is for movies and shows combined.
+The "rated" category includes everyone but only from movies/shows that I've rated

-The movies directory (not to be confused with the directory for the category 'movies') will end up looking like this:
+The movies directory (not to be confused with the directory for the category "movies") will end up looking like this:

 ![image](https://user-images.githubusercontent.com/30209851/187076736-664562c6-c952-4594-80ea-9c6817213e48.png)

-And the 'all', 'movies', 'shows', 'rated' directories will all look like this (but with different file contents):
+And the "all", "movies", "shows", "rated" directories will all look like this (but with different file contents):

 ![image](https://user-images.githubusercontent.com/30209851/186733395-d31d1456-2f78-42f7-a77f-1013d648efac.png)